Fleckism/SecurityPlus/SecurityPlus/17 B Appropriate Data Sources for Incident Response.md

 ### Vulnerability Scan Output

 A vulnerability scan report is another important source when determining how an attack might have been made.
-The scan engine might log or alert when a scan report contains vulnerabilities.
-The report can be analyzed to identify vulnerabilities that have not been patched or configuration weaknesses that have not been remediated.
+The scan engine might log or alert when a scan report contains [[vulnerability|vulnerabilities]].
+The report can be analyzed to identify [[vulnerability|vulnerabilities]] that have not been patched or configuration weaknesses that have not been remediated.
 These can be correlated to recently developed exploits.

 Windows Defender event within Windows event viewer.
 (Screenshot used with permission from Microsoft.)